Start Here — What best describes your situation?

 This is not a general home inspection — this is a targeted odor investigation focused specifically on pet urine damage.

-If the whole house smells like cat pee but can’t find it, our inspection finds it, documents it, and prices the remediation — so you know exactly what you’re dealing with before you make your next move.
+If you're dealing with cat urine odor that keeps coming back, the problem is usually deeper than surface cleaning.
+If the whole house smells like cat pee but can't find it, our inspection finds it, documents it, and prices the remediation — so you know exactly what you're dealing with before you make your next move.

 Can't Find the Source of the Cat Urine Smell?